 - My Patriot Supply (Star Civilian MREs with heaters)

 - Grainger (sell SOPAKCO Civilian MRes, no heaters included)

 - The Prepared Bear (sell Star Civilian MRes with heaters)

 The U.S. military suggests MREs be eaten for no more than 21 consecutive days.
-A Daily ration of 3 MREs weighs 3.375 to 4.875 lbs, relatively heavy for a bug-out bag.
+A Daily ration of 3 MREs weighs 3.375 to 4.875 lbs, which is relatively heavy for a bug-out bag.

 Warning: Avoid using Military surplus MREs for emergency food.
-You have no idea how they have been stored, which drastically affects the maximum 7-year shelf-life.
+You have no idea how they have been stored, drastically affecting the maximum 7-year shelf-life.

-Most of the following locations (online or brick and mortar) sell professionally packaged emergency food, including dry foods, emergency food kits based on X number of days, bulk freeze-dried ingredients, dehydrated foods, and any food you could want for short and long-term emergency food storage.
+Most locations (online or brick-and-mortar) sell professionally packaged emergency food, including dry foods, emergency food kits based on X number of days, bulk freeze-dried ingredients, dehydrated foods, and any food you could want for short and long-term emergency food storage.